KPN-CISO/AttackMatrix/README.md

 ### For the API

 1. `Python` 3.5+ (uses modern dictionary merging)
-2. `dpath` (usage is deprecated, requirement will be removed in future versions)
-3. `Uvicorn`
+2. `Uvicorn`
-4. `FastAPI`
+3. `FastAPI`
-5. At least one MITRE ATT&CK® matrix
+4. At least one MITRE ATT&CK® matrix

 ### For the WebGrapher

 1. D3.js (included)
 2. dagre-d3 (included)
+3. tispy.js/.css (included)
-3. A PHP-enabled webserver (Apache, nginx, ...)
+4. A PHP-enabled webserver (Apache, nginx, ...)
-4. `allow_furl_open` support enabled in the `php.ini` file: the script needs to be able to call the API endpoint
+5. `allow_furl_open` support enabled in the `php.ini` file: the script needs to be able to call the API endpoint

 ## Installation